alilleybrinker/semver-explain/README.md

 `semver-explain` is a CLI tool to explain Semantic Versioning requirements by converting them to a form with only less-than, greater-than and/or equal-to comparators, where the major, minor, and patch versions are all specified.
 These equivalent bounds are output in SemVer requirement format, to be pasted in wherever SemVer requirements are expected.

+The exact interpretation of SemVer requirements' meaning [comes from Cargo][cargo_semver].
+In particular, it does not handle [hyphen ranges or x-ranges][node_semver] from the `node-semver` library for JavaScript.

 ## Why?

 It's easy to forget the exact meaning of SemVer comparators like `~`, `^`, and `*`.
 Rather than looking up documentation to confirm what's meant by a requirement, you can plug it into `semver-explain` and get a set of more-obvious equivalent requirements!